Zodwa Mkandla

-Zodwa Mkandla is a prominent Zimbabwean businesswoman and philanthropist.
-In May 2017, she was recognised as International Business Woman of the Year at The Women4Africa Award and was included in the list of top 100 Women in the Tourism and Travel industry in Africa.
+Zodwa Mkandla is a Zimbabwean businesswoman.
+She founded a travel management company, Traverze Travel.

 Background

-Zodwa was born in 1972 in Mbembesi, Bubi in Matebeleland province.
+Mkandla was born in Mbembesi, Bubi in Matebeleland province.
 She had her early education at Mqwashini then proceeded to Mt.
 Pleasant High School for her secondary education then moved back to Bulawayo to St. Columbus where she finished her high school.
-In 2003, Zodwa Mkandla established Traverze Travel and the company has won several awards over the years including Fly emirates award as the best performing travel agent in Zimbabwe and was also nominated at the World Travel Awards 2021.
-The company is the first travel agency in Zimbabwe to own an executive lounge at the Harare International Airport.
+She cofounded a travel agency in 1999, where she was the marketing director.
+In 2003, Mkandla established her own travel management company, Traverze Travel.
+The company has won several awards, including Emirates award as the best performing travel agent in Zimbabwe and was also nominated at the World Travel Awards 2021.

-In an interview for the year 2018, Zodwa announced that she is the godmother of Tanzanian artist Diamond Platnumz daughter.
-In 2021, Zodwa Mkandla was appointed into the ZANU PF Resource Mobilisation Committee by the president of Zimbabwe Emmerson Mnangagwa.
+In an interview for the year 2018, Mkandla announced that she is the godmother of Tanzanian artist Diamond Platnumz daughter.
+In 2021, Mkandla was appointed into the ZANU PF Resource Mobilisation Committee by the president of Zimbabwe, Emmerson Mnangagwa.